wdi-sf-jan-2014/LinkCheckerWithAJAX/README.md

 ## Instructions

 * The user should never have to refresh the page
-	* Make the root route the index action.
+	DONE. * Make the root route the index action.
 	* The user should be able to submit a new site from the index.
 This should be handled using an ajax post.
 	* The input and button for submitting a new site should be added dynamically in javascript
 	* The result of create should be appended to the end of the table